ZakariaBoualaid/zakariaboualaid.github.io/about.md

 ---

 First of all, I'm hugely thankful for your presence here.
 This blog is made by me.
-Its design it's very close to <a href="https://medium.com/" target="_blank">Medium</a>, I was inspired by this fantastic website.
+Its design is very close to <a href="https://medium.com/" target="_blank">Medium</a>, I was inspired by this fantastic application.
 I wanted that my stories look similar with some light touches on the top.

 Why I wanted to do it at my own?
 Because <a href="https://medium.com/" target="_blank">Medium</a> is limited once I'd like to write some very customized posts which require more options.